amymeij22/stmkg-chatbot/README.md

 - Add multilingual support to cater to a wider audience.

 ## Contributors
-- Project Lead: [Your Name]
+- Project Lead: Ahmad Meijlan Yasir
 - Institution: Sekolah Tinggi Meteorologi Klimatologi dan Geofisika (STMKG)
-- Contact: [Your Contact Information]

 ## License
 This project is licensed under the [MIT License](LICENSE).

 ---
-We hope this project contributes significantly to improving information and service delivery at STMKG.
+I hope this project contributes significantly to improving information and service delivery at STMKG.
 Feel free to explore, use, and contribute to the project!